Tools

 | `list_audit_log_entries` | read | Audit log, newest first, with `fieldChanges[]`.
 Filter by `resourceType`, `_resourceId`, `_byUserId`, `action`, `source`, and date range. |

 | `delete_resource` | write | Delete by `resourceType` and `_id` across all resource families.
-Returns `{ deleted, id, warnings, response }`. |
+Returns `{ deleted, id, warnings, response }`.
+For connections, `warnings` lists dependents; every other type deletes immediately with no dependency scan.
+Warnings never block the delete. |

 ### Schema and knowledge